ginixsan/hotwordwrapper/README.md

 rate: 8000 OR 16000 OR 44100 OR anything valid supported by arecord OR sox, default: 16000
 channels: 1 OR 2 OR anything valid supported by arecord OR sox, default: 1 (mono)
 device: hw:0,0 OR plughw:1, 0 OR anything valid supported by arecord.
 Ignored for sox on macOS.
-exitOnSilence: The 'silence' signal is raised after reaching these many consecutive frames, default: '0'
 debug: true OR false - can be used to aide in debugging
 fileType: string defaults to 'raw', allows you to set a valid file type such as 'wav' (for sox only) to avoid the no header issue mentioned above, see a list of types here
 */